Best Practices

 In the midst of my well-intentioned panic and desire to be a “good mom,” I temporarily forgot that most learning is through exploration, play, inquiry, language and interaction—whether that is in the classroom or at home!

-School and program leaders, please consider communicating the following as you think about supporting families during this time—especially families with children on the birth through elementary continuum:
+School and program leaders, please consider communicating the following as you think about supporting families—especially families with children on the birth through elementary continuum:

 • Worry less about structure and more about bonding.
 If you have an extra 30 minutes, build a fort out of sheets and read together under it.
 It does not have to be at a certain time of day—just whenever you can fit it in while balancing the stress of whatever your everyday “normal” looks like right now with work, caring for multiple children, or managing your health or the health of those around you.